coderaiser/wisdom/README.md

 - publish to npm;
 - run command from `scripts.wisdom:done` of `package.json` (if exist);

-`package.json` should contan next properties,
+`package.json` should contain next properties,

 **when publish enabled:**